 A stroke can happen to one person in an instant, but people with atrial fibrillation are five times more likely to experience a stroke.

-This week on Midday we’re partnering with the American Stroke Association and University of Utah Health to see the “Many Faces of Stroke”.
+This week on Midday we’re partnering with the American Stroke Association to see the “Many Faces of Stroke”.

-Know the facts about AFib and prevent a stroke from happening to you.
+Know the facts about AFib and prevent stroke from happening to you.